Shopify/krane/README.md

 #### Specifying pass/fail conditions

-The presence of a valid `krane.shopify.io/instance-rollout-conditions` annotation on a CRD will cause kubernetes-deploy to monitor the rollout of all instances of that custom resource.
+The presence of a valid `krane.shopify.io/instance-rollout-conditions` annotation on a CRD will cause krane to monitor the rollout of all instances of that custom resource.
 Its value can either be `"true"` (giving you the defaults described in the next section) or a valid JSON string with the following format:
 ```
 '{
   "success_conditions": [